-- Identify the general structures of the immune system - Establish the common responses of the immunological system when faced with viral and bacterial infections - Explain the complex interrelationships between infections and different types of immunosuppression
+- Identify the general structure of the immune system - Establish common immune system responses to viral and bacterial infections - Explain the complex interrelationships between infections and different types of immunosuppression

 Module 3.
-Occupational Accident and Blood-Borne Pathogens
+Occupational Accident and Blood-borne Pathogens

-- Address the important role of microbiology and the infectologist in the control of infectious diseases - Describe the main elements that favour occupational accidents and the transmission of blood-borne pathogens - · Analyze the diagnostic and therapeutic approach to accidents involving blood
+- Address the important role of microbiology and the infectologist in the control of infectious diseases - Describe the main elements that favour occupational accidents and the transmission of blood-borne pathogens - Analyze the diagnostic and therapeutic approach to accidents Involving blood

 Module 4.
-Infectious Diseases in International Travelers
+Infections in the International Traveller

-- Highlight the importance of morbidity and mortality from infections in the international traveller - Explain the health controls for international travellers - Know and identify the most common infections for international travellers such as fever on returning from a trip or "traveller's diarrhoea"
+- To highlight the importance of morbidity and mortality from infections in the international traveller - Explain health controls for international travelers - Know and identify the most common infections for international travelers such as "fever in returned travelers" or "traveler's diarrhea"